matildasmeds/matildasmeds.github.io/content/posts/no-more-unchecked-sqlx-queries.md

 This post is intended for SQLx users, who want to take advantage of the powerful compile time checks SQLx crate provides.
 Most of the examples are written for Postgres, but can be applied to other relational databases as well.
 I've added one example for MySQL in that vein.

-First we look into what are the differences between a checked and an unchecked queries, and the reasons to prefer checked queries.
-Then we cover two cases where we might feel tempted to write an unchecked query, but fortunately, won't have to.

 ## Introduction

 The Rust compiler can catch many mistakes, preventing bugs from happening at the runtime.
 This makes Rust a very robust language to work with.
 If I compare working with Rust with any of my previous projects, I do see less regressions in general.